Writing (WR)

 For students with writing experience who wish to learn advanced techniques of writing poetry, including developing voice and style and exploring publishing.

-This course is for students with an interest in creative writing and/or literary journal design, layout, and publication who wish to develop editing and publishing skills.
-Students work collaboratively as editors to contribute to the production of a literary journal.
+For students with an interest in creative writing and/or literary journal publication who wish to develop publishing skills.
+Students work collaboratively to acquire and revise manuscripts for publication in an award-winning literary journal featuring poetry and short fiction from local and international authors.
 May be repeated for up to 8 credits.

 This course will continue to cover the narrative and dramatic techniques begun in Introduction to Playwriting.
 Students will create and workshop a one-act play, and explore avenues for future production.
 May be repeated for up to 8 credits.